wesleytodd/express-openapi/README.md

 })

 // This will serve the generated json document(s)
-// (as well as swatter-ui or redoc if configured) app.use(oapi)
+// (as well as swagger-ui or redoc if configured) app.use(oapi)

 // To add path specific schema you can use the .path middleware